masagrator/ReverseNX/README.md

 Flags:
 create in folder `saltynx/plugins/ReverseNX/` empty file:
 - `docked.flag` for docked mode

 or

 - `handheld.flag` for handheld mode

 When both flags are there or none of them, plugin will ignore loading.

+For docked mode is recommended to use OC settings exactly as used in docked mode:

+>handheld_charging_gpu=768
+>handheld_charging_mem=1600

 [Confirmed games working or not](gameslist.md)